risatino/ExcelNU/README.md

-# ExcelNU
+#### Excel Tricks & Pivot Charts

-I included a Word Doc and ExcelSheet.
+See attached Word Doc and ExcelSheet.